ghass002/GIT-Simplified-and-Explained/README.md

 git pull
 ```
 ## 6- Merge conflicts:
-This happens when two persons made changes to the same part(lines) of the code.
+This happens when two persons made changes to the same part(lines) of the code and both try to push changes to the remote repository.